-Project Investment Description 5MS/GS On 28 November 2017, the AEMC made a final rule to change the settlement period for the electricity spot price from thirty minutes to five minutes.
-Customer Switching (CS) The process to guarantee that a Customer can switch retailers within 2 business days MSDR The MSATS Standing Data Review (MSDR) provided an opportunity to ensure MSATS Standing Data reflects the needs of the market by standardising the data and ensuring that the data is complete, accurate and useful.
-These changes also enable market participants to provide improved outcomes for electricity consumers NEM reform initiatives: The Australian Energy Market Operator (AEMO), together with industries, is delivering a number of the Energy Security Board's (ESB) Post 2025 and other energy market reforms.
+Project Investment Description Notable Regulatory and Compliance Projects 5MS/GS On 28 November 2017, the AEMC made a final rule to change the settlement period for the electricity spot price from thirty minutes to five minutes.
+Customer Switching (CS) The process to guarantee that a Customer can switch retailers within 2 business days MSDR The MSATS Standing Data Review ( MSDR ) provided an opportunity to ensure MSATS Standing Data reflects the needs of the market by standardising the data and ensuring that the data is complete, accurate and useful.
+These changes also enable market participants to provide improved outcomes for electricity consumers NEM reform initiatives The Australian Energy Market Operator (AEMO), together with industries, is delivering a number of the Energy Security Board's (ESB) Post 2025 and other energy market reforms.
 These reforms provide for changes to key elements of the market design, to facilitate a transition towards a modern energy system capable of meeting the evolving wants and needs of consumers, as well as enable the continued provision of the full range of services to customers necessary to deliver a secure, reliable and lower emissions electricity system at least-cost.
+Grid Stabilisation Project In 2024 the Victorian Government introduced the Victorian Emergency Backstop Mechanism (VEBM).
+The VEBM requires all new and replacement solar systems connected to distribution networks to be able to be remotely interrupted or curtailed when directed by AEMO in a minimum system load event to maintain whole of system security.
+The Grid Stabilisation Project has, and will, introduce new Digital systems to enable Jemena to comply with the VEBM Cyber Security Jemena is required to comply with a number of conditions set by Foreign Investment Review Board (FIRB), including a specific requirement related to how Jemena's control systems are remotely accessed.
+Jemena was required to implement the Australian Cyber Security Centre (ACSC) Remote Access Protocol (RAP) and be cyber-compliant.